 Struck-by Accidents

-Struck-by accidents occur when a worker is struck by a falling object or moving vehicle on the construction site.
+Struck-by accidents occur when a worker is hit by a falling object or a moving vehicle on the construction site.
 This can include falling tools, equipment, or debris, as well as vehicles such as forklifts or cranes.
-These accidents can cause serious injuries, such as fractures, lacerations, internal injuries, and crush injuries.
+These incidents can cause serious injuries, such as fractures, lacerations, internal injuries, and crush injuries.
+Proper use of personal protective equipment and adherence to basic safety protocols are essential in mitigating these risks.

 Caught-in/Between Accidents